grew-nlp/grew_doc/content/usage/cli.md

 ---
 # Compile

+For the Grew-match server (`grew_daemon`) or for the command `grew count`, it is required to first compile corpora.
-A set of corpora as described in a [JSON file](../../doc/corpora) must be compiled before running `grew count` or before starting `grew_daemon`.
+For these two usage, sets of corpora are described in a [JSON file](../../doc/corpora).

-The command is:
+For compilation, the command is:

 `grew compile -i <corpora.json>`